Submitty/submitty.github.io/_docs/instructor/batch_regrade_submissions.md

      ```

+   * You may also use the optional `--active_only` flag to skip all
+     versions that are not currently the active version:

+     ```
+     sudo /usr/local/submitty/bin/regrade.py --active_only /var/local/submitty/courses/f16/csci1200/submissions/hw02
+     ```

 2. If the number of submissions matching the specified
    pattern is greater than 50, the script will require interactive
    confirmation [y/n] before queueing those homework submissions for